GerdaVaranaviciute/BaigiamasisDarbas/README.md

        1.2.3.
 Click enter for the results;
        1.2.4.
 Results "LOVA" dispayed;

-2. Shopping cart functionality
+#### 2. Shopping cart functionality

     2.1.
 Add item to cart

         2.1.1.
-In homepage scroll to "MINKÐTI BALDAI";
+In homepage search for ""Minkðtas kampas Delaware 100"";
         2.1.2.
 Click on "Minkðtas kampas Delaware 100";
         2.1.3.
-In new window press "Á krepðelá";
+In new window press "Add to cart";
         2.1.4.
 CLose pop-up;
         2.1.5.
-Open shopping cart to see if item added;
+Open shopping cart to check if item added;

-3. Chekout functionality
+#### 3. Chekout functionality

     3.1.
 Email error message at the chekout

         3.1.1.
 Put item no into searchbox "467169";
         3.1.2.
 Run search;
         3.1.3.
 Open found item;
         3.1.4.
-Add item using button "Á krepðelá" 3.1.5.
-Press "Atsiskaityti";
+Add item using button "Add to cart" 3.1.5.
+Press "Go to chekout";
         3.1.6.
 Enter Vardas "TEST";
         3.1.7.
 Enter Pavardë "TEST";
         3.1.8.
 Enter Telefono numeris "862222222";